 The Apple Watch dwarves its competitors in many ways, but not when it comes to battery life.
-Since its debut six years ago, the best-selling smartwatch hasn't changed much in terms of hardware.
-From Series 1 to the most recent Series 6, their appearance is almost identical, along with the same battery life – 18 hours.
+Since its debut, the best-selling smartwatch hasn't changed much in terms of hardware.
+From Series 1 to Series 9, they almost come in the same battery life – 18 hours.

 How Long Is The Apple Watch Battery Life?